 Brittany’s trendsetting insights have been featured in Forbes, Huffington Post, TIME, MSN.com, among others.
 She is a seasoned speaker on the topics of data-driven cause alliances, social impact measurement, industry trends, people analytics and cause partnership sales, with previous engagements at Sustainable Brands, SXSW, Engage for Good (formerly Cause Marketing Forum), Momentum and various national nonprofit conferences.

-Michele Nyrop is Senior Vice President of HR for Banana Republic, a $2.38 billion multi-channel, global apparel brand with more than 600 company-owned and operated stores.
+Michele Nyrop is Senior Vice President of Human Resources, Banana Republic and Gap Inc., a $2.38 billion multi-channel, global apparel brand with more than 600 company-owned and operated stores.
 Michele and her team are responsible for driving initiatives that attract, develop, grow and engage the great talent at Banana Republic as well as within the Gap Inc. corporate functions (Franchise, Legal, Finance, Real Estate, and Loss Prevention), which support the company’s portfolio of brands.
 Throughout her over 20 years at Gap Inc., Michele has served in numerous senior HR leadership roles in both stores and headquarter locations in North America and Asia.
 She currently serves as the executive sponsor of Gap Inc.’s employee-led African American networking group.
 Michele holds a degree in retail management from the University of Wisconsin.

 Heather Whiteman is the Head of People Strategy, Analytics, Learning & HR Operations at General Electric (GE) Digital.
 Her work focuses on creating an integrated talent management strategy and process to align critical business capabilities needed to ensure they are available in the workforce.
 Her work utilizes emerging technology trends, advanced analytic techniques, and integrated strategy design to drive business insights and decision making in the areas of recruiting, learning, development, org design and culture.
 Of late her work has been particularly focused on identifying & defining the talent shifts and strategy necessary to transform an organization into a digital one.